tibber/tibber-smartthings-app/README.md

 3. Open the SmartApp in SmartThings developer portal and paste contents to code section.
 3. Publish the app for yourself
 4. Install the app
-5. In the SmartThings app on your phone; go to "Automation" -> "Tibber Thermostat" -> "Access Token"
+5. In the SmartThings app on your phone; go to "Automation" -> "Tibber Thermostat" -> "Access Token".
+You'll find the API key at https://developer.tibber.com/settings/accesstoken
 6. Copy and keep the API token from step 5 and paste it into the Tibber app -> Power-ups -> Samsung SmartThings -> Connect

 # Images